-If you didn’t have the intent to steal, you can’t be convicted of grand theft -- period!34
+If you did not have the intent to steal, you cannot be convicted of grand theft – period!34

-This means that if your California grand theft attorney can convince the prosecutor, judge, and/or jury that you simply made a mistake or were being absent-minded, then you can’t be convicted of grand theft.
+This means that if we can convince the prosecutor, judge, and/or jury that you simply made a mistake or were being absent-minded, then you cannot be convicted of grand theft.

 For example, while browsing in an upscale store, you may have accidentally left the store carrying an item of clothing worth more than $950.

 Or, while making a delivery for an employer, you may have absent-mindedly driven home with more than $950 of merchandise still in your car.

 Under scenarios like these, we would argue that you should be acquitted of grand theft based on a lack of intent.
 In many cases, we can find surveillance video that clearly shows that whatever you did was clearly unintentional and therefore not criminal.